 Getting to Denali National Park by air

-If you’re traveling from other states or from overseas, you can fly into Anchorage Ted Stevens International Airport (ANC) or Fairbanks International Airport (FIA).
+If you’re travelling from other states or from overseas, you can fly to Anchorage Ted Stevens International Airport (ANC) or Fairbanks International Airport (FIA).
 From here, you can rent a car or take the train.
 Commercial airlines operate flights throughout the year.
 The closest airport outside of the state is Seattle (a 1.5-hour flight away) where you can then transfer to ANC or FIA.

 Some charter air taxi services run flights from Anchorage to Kantishna, a remote community in the heart of the park.
 It’s a more expensive option, but you’ll save heaps of travel time and will get to see an incredible bird’s eye view of Denali (The Great One) and the surrounding mountains.

 Driving to Denali takes about 5 hours from Anchorage and 2.5 hours from Fairbanks.
 It’s cheaper and faster to rent a car than to take the train.
 Driving to Denali is an adventure in itself with plenty of amazing places to stop along the way including Mirror Lake, Reflections Lake, Thunderbird Falls, Talkeetna and Chugach State Park.
 It's a comfortable drive with visitor amenities dotted along the George Parks Highway.

 Getting to Denali National Park by train